ibm-cloud-docs/openwhisk/z_archive_actions_docker.md

     {: pre}

 9. Optional: You can use the `--native` argument as shorthand for `--docker openwhisk/dockerskeleton`.
 This argument makes it easier to create and deploy an executable that runs inside the standard Docker action SDK.
     1. The above steps create a binary executable inside the container located at `/action/exec`.
-Copy the `/action/exec` file to your local file system and zip it into `exec.zip`.
+Copy the `/action/exec` file to your local file system and compress it into `exec.zip`.
     2. Create a Docker action that receives the executable as initialization data.
 The `--native` argument replaces the `--docker openwhisk/dockerskeleton` argument.
         ```
         ibmcloud fn action create example exec.zip --native